 Click on the audio dispatch icons to hear phone calls from our climbers and guides, so that you can better enjoy the experience through their words, not ours.
+Click on a post’s title to open it in its own window to leave a comment for your favorite climber.
 Above all, have fun and dream big!

 Well, another successful Everest season is over!

 This morning Manoj flew to India to visit friends and recover from a touch of frostbite.
 We are taking care of all the end of season details, then I am off to Thailand for some R and R on the beach!

 Enjoy and we’ll see you next year for the Mountain Trip Everest Expedition 2014!